Superskyyy/skywalking-python/docs/en/setup/CLI.md

 #### Known limitations

 1. The CLI may not work properly with arguments that involve double quotation marks in some shells.
-2. The CLI and bootstrapper stdout logs could get messy in Windows shells.